 (in thousands of dollars)

-2011 \$717
+2012 \$617

-2012 733
+2013 560

-2013 840
+2014 684

-2014 969
+2015 800

-2015 1,098
+2016 925

-2016-2020 7,046
+2017-2021 6,302

-Total \$11,403
+Total \$9,888

 The University offers a deferred compensation plan under Internal Revenue Code 457(b) to a select group of management and highly compensated employees.
 There is no University contribution related to this deferred compensation plan.
-The University has recorded both an asset and a liability related to the deferred compensation plan that totaled \$23.1 million and \$18.2 million in fiscal years 2010 and 2009, respectively; these are included in investments and actuarial liability of annuities payable and deposits payable on the consolidated statements of financial position.
+The University has recorded both an asset and a liability related to the deferred compensation plan that totaled \$28.8 million and \$23.1 million in fiscal years 2011 and 2010, respectively; these are included in investments and deposits payable and actuarial liability of annuities payable on the consolidated statements of financial position.

-In accordance with the FASB ASC Compensation - Retirement Benefits Topic, the University is required to disclose the effects of the act and assess the impact of the Medicare Part D subsidy on the accumulated postretirement benefit obligation and net periodic postretirement benefit cost.
-Since the University chose not to pursue the subsidy, measures of the APBO or net periodic postretirement benefit cost do not reflect any amount associated with it in 2010 or prior years.
+The University is required to disclose the effects of the act and assess the impact of the Medicare Part D subsidy on the accumulated postretirement benefit obligation and net periodic postretirement benefit cost.
+Since the University chose not to pursue the subsidy, measures of the APBO or net periodic postretirement benefit cost do not reflect any amount associated with it in 2011 or prior years.